 Backup and Data Recovery (BDR) Plan For Remote Workers

-The importance of data backup and recovery in organizations, either giving the opportunity to workers to work from home or not is given more weight than ever before.
+The importance of data backup and recovery in organizations, either allowing workers to work from home or not is given more weight than ever before.

 This is to avoid the risk of data breaches and other cybersecurity risks.
 On top of that 40% to 60% of small businesses go out of business after a major disaster such as data loss.